 Right to Request Confidential Communications.
 You have a right to request that we communicate with you about medical matters in a certain way or at a certain location.
 We will accommodate all reasonable written requests.
 You must specify how or where you wish to be contacted (alternative means of communication or at alternative locations).

 Right to Inspect and Copy Your Health Information.
 You have a right to access and inspect your medical record file and billing records maintained by us and to request copies of the records in either paper or electronic form.
 You also have a right to access your laboratory test results from our laboratories.
 Under limited circumstances, we may deny you access to a portion of your records.
-If you desire access to your records (including your laboratory test results), please obtain a record request form from the Privacy Office and submit the completed form to the Privacy Office.
+If you desire access to your records (including your laboratory test results), please obtain a record request form from the Health Information Management office and submit the completed form to the Health Information Management office.
 We may charge you for our postage costs, if you request that we mail the copies to you.

 Right to Receive an Accounting of Disclosures.
 You have the right to receive a list of certain disclosures of your PHI made by us during any period of time prior to the date of your request, provided the period does not exceed six (6) years and does not apply to disclosures that occurred prior to April 14, 2003.

 Right to Receive Paper Copy of this Notice.
 Upon request, you have a right to a paper copy of this Notice, even if you have agreed to receive this Notice electronically.

 Right to be Notified of a Breach of Unsecured PHI.
 You have the right to be notified in the event of a breach of your unsecured PHI.